wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 algorithm that uses online profiling.
 The compressor and decompressor share a N-entry dictionary structure, which is implemented as a CAM on the compressor side, and a SRAM on the decompressor side.
 The dictionary maps 32-bit symbols to log2(N) bits compressed code words.
 At compression time, each 32-bit word is used as the lookup key to obtain the index of the entry, which is then written to the output stream.
-The compressed
+The compressed cache line consists of two parts, a bit vector header, where each bit describes whether a field is compressed or not, and the body, which stores either compressed code words or uncompressed 32-bit words.
+At compression time, if the 32-bit input word is not found in the CAM, then the compressor outputs a "0" bit indicating an uncompressed word, and writes the 32-bit word without any processing.
+If the input word is found in the CAM, then a "1" bit is written to the header, and the log2(N)-bit index is appended to the body.